The Resort is a 2021 American supernatural horror film about paranormal investigators seeking proof of an infamous ghost haunting an island.

 Makena Beach & Golf Resort, Kihei, Maui, Hawaii

-While the three of the four leads are agreeable enough (one is annoying) and there’s some gorgeous Hawaiian scenery, it takes a full forty-eight minutes into the seventy-five minutes running time for anything even vaguely spooky to happen.
+While the four leads are agreeable enough (despite a slightly annoying joker guy) and there is some gorgeous Hawaiian scenery, it takes a full forty-eight minutes into the seventy-five minutes running time for anything even vaguely spooky to happen.
 And when the supernatural stuff does kick in, aside from a juicy face-ripping, it lacks genuine scares.
 A time-wasting police investigation flashback scenario doesn’t help matters.